bottlerocket-os/bottlerocket/INSTALL.md

 * SECURITY_GROUP_ID_1, SECURITY_GROUP_ID_2: the two security groups you found earlier
 * THAR-AMI-ID: the ID of the AMI you registered, or an Amazon-provided AMI ID
 * userdata.toml: the path to the user data file you created earlier
+* INSTANCE_PROFILE_NAME: the instance profile created by `eksctl` for the cluster nodegroups.

 ```
 aws ec2 run-instances --key-name YOUR_KEY_NAME \